 Pumpkin Spice Soaked Granola from Mommypotamus

 Granola is often requested for gifts from me.
-Most people absolutely love homemade granola, but don’t want to take the time to make it themselves, so definitely appreciate when they receive it.
+Most people absolutely love homemade granola but don’t want to take the time to make it themselves, so definitely appreciate it when they receive it.

 Turrón de Navidad: A Spanish Almond and Honey Candy from Nourished Kitchen